abstractinfrastructure/k8s-intro-tutorials/storage/README.md

 ```
 $ kubectl exec reader-<pod-hash>-<pod-id> -- /bin/sh -c "echo nginx >> /usr/share/nginx/html/index.html"
 ```
-The `reader` Pods have mounted the volume as read only.
+The `reader` Pods have mounted the Volume as read only.
 Just as it did with exercise 1, The command should error out with a message complaining about not being able to modify a read-only filesystem.

 ---

 **Summary:** Using Persistent Volume Claims with Pods is quite easy.
-The attribute `persistentVolumeClaim.claimName` simply must reference the name of the desired PVC in the Pod's volume definition.
+The attribute `persistentVolumeClaim.claimName` simply must reference the name of the desired PVC in the Pod's Volume definition.
 Multiple Pods may reference the same PVC as long as their access mode supports it.

 ---